Channels-DVR-Goodies/DVR2Plex/README.md

 modified by mapping each character through a mapping table first, so that particular characters can be mapped to another, or ignored completely.
-For example, upper case characters are mapped to lower case, so "UPPER" has the same hash as "upper" or "UpPeR"
+For example, upper case characters are mapped to lower case, so "UPPER" has the same hash as "upper" and "UpPeR"

 DVR2Plex first builds up a list of hashes for the directories found in the {destination} directory.

-The matching algorithm is not phased by differing case, missing apostrophes, presence or absence of a year or country (e.g.
+The matching algorithm isn't confused by differing case, missing apostrophes, presence or absence of a year or country (e.g.
 "hells_kitchen" will match a directory named "Hell's Kitchen (US)" in the destination.